 Like the Son of Man, who suffered and died on a cross and rose again, Francis experienced the mystery of the cross and was blessed by it.
-Remembering him, we also might wonder– and maybe praying: Will God send us a saint to deal with the poison of our time?

 T. S. Eliot, “Burnt Norton”